Leon Czolgosz: Interest in anarchism

 In 1898, after witnessing a series of similar strikes, many ending in violence, and perhaps ill from a respiratory disease, Czolgosz went to live with his father, who had bought a 50 acre farm the year before in Warrensville, Ohio.

 Czolgosz became a recluse.
 He was impressed after hearing a speech by the anarchist Emma Goldman, whom Czolgosz met for the first time at one of her lectures in Cleveland in May 1901.
 After the lecture, Czolgosz approached the speakers' platform and asked her for reading recommendations.
 On the afternoon of July 12, 1901, he visited her at the home of Abraham Isaak, publisher of the newspaper Free Society, in Chicago and introduced himself as Fred C. Nieman (nobody), (Note: Czolgosz also sometimes used the surname "Nieman" ["Nobody"] and variations thereof) but Goldman was on her way to the train station.
 Czolgosz told her that he was disappointed in Cleveland's socialists, and Goldman quickly introduced him to anarchist friends who were at the train station.

-Goldman later wrote a piece in defense of Czolgosz: "Who can tell how many times this American child has gloried in the celebration of the 4th of July, or on Decoration Day, when he faithfully honored the nation's dead?
+Goldman, who nine years earlier had conspired to assassinate industrialist Henry Clay Frick, later wrote a piece in defense of Czolgosz: "Who can tell how many times this American child has gloried in the celebration of the 4th of July, or on Decoration Day, when he faithfully honored the nation's dead?
 Who knows but what he, too, was willing to 'fight for his country and die for her liberty'".

 In the weeks that followed, Czolgosz's social awkwardness, evasiveness, and blunt inquiries about secret societies around Isaak and another anarchist, Emil Schilling, resulted in the radical Free Society newspaper to issue a warning pertaining to him on September 1, reading:

 ATTENTION!
 The attention of the comrades is called to another spy.
 He is well dressed, of medium height, rather narrow shoulders, blond and about 25 years of age.
 Up to the present he has made his appearance in Chicago and Cleveland.
 In the former place he remained but a short time, while in Cleveland he disappeared when the comrades had confirmed themselves of his identity and were on the point of exposing him.
 His demeanor is of the usual sort, pretending to be greatly interested in the cause, asking for names or soliciting aid for acts of contemplated violence.
 If this same individual makes his appearance elsewhere the comrades are warned in advance, and can act accordingly.